© 2023 The National Muslim War Memorial Trust — a Charitable Incorporated Organisation

 Registered as a charity with the Charity Commission for England & Wales, number 1191895

 Registered Address: First Floor, 10 Queen Street Place, London, EC4R 1BE

 In both World Wars, Muslims were recognised with decorations for their bravery and valour in combat.

 30% of African Distinguished Conduct Medals were awarded to Nigerian Muslims.
 6 of the 42 African Distinguished Conduct Medals were awarded to Muslims.

-In total, 6 George Crosses were awarded to Muslims, including Captain Mateen Ansari GC in 1946 who despite brutal torture, mutilation and starvation at the hands of his Japanese captors, refused to renounce his allegiance to the British and was beheaded by the Japanese.
+In total, 6 George Crosses were awarded to Muslims, They are listed on our George Cross page and include Captain Mateen Ansari GC in 1946 who despite brutal torture, mutilation and starvation at the hands of his Japanese captors, refused to renounce his allegiance to the British and was beheaded by the Japanese.

 In World War Two, Noor Inayat Khan GC was the first female wireless operator sent by Britain to assist the French resistance in 1943.
 She was executed at Dachau concentration camp in 1944.
 She was awarded the George Cross in 1949 and the French Croix de Guerre.
 She was tortured by the Germans but never gave up any secret information.

 Stay up to date with the latest news and events from the National Muslim War Memorial Trust.